gardockt/notifier/README.md

 - `icon` - path to icon displayed in notifications (optional)
 - `verbosity` - logging verbosity; number from 0 to 3, bigger value means more verbose messages will be printed (optional, default is 0)
 - `enabled` - should the module be loaded? (optional, default is `true`)
+- `include` - whitespace-separated names of include sections to be loaded, starting with most significant

 Text in `title` and `body` may contain variables, depending on module.